 ASTR 45000.
 Extreme Optics

-Frontiers in optics will be a review of the state of the art in optics as it paplies to astronomy.
-Topics to be covered will include
+Frontiers in optics will be a review of the state of the art in optics as it applies to astronomy.
+Topics to be covered will include single dish optics: adaptive optics, building large telescopes and coronography; interferometers using multiple telescopes; lasers for guide stars and wavelength control; and LIGO and LISA.

 ASTR 45400.
 Image Processing (Analysis)